Hand injuries cost over $2,000 on average. If reading our newsletter helps you prevent even one injury, isn't that worth it?

 Calluses seem to be a point of pride for people, they represent hard work and working through the pain to complete a task.
 The problem with this logic is that wearing proper hand protection isn’t deterring workers from working hard, rather it means there is less recovery time needed between shifts.

 “And this, kids, is why you should wear gloves.”

-Intelligence has nothing to do with it, accidents can happen.
-You wouldn’t start driving erratically just because you’re wearing a seat belt just like you wouldn’t start taking risks on a job site because you’re wearing hand protection.
+Intelligence has nothing to do with it, accidents happen.
+You wouldn’t start driving erratically just because you’re wearing a seat belt, just like you wouldn’t start taking risks on a job site because you’re wearing hand protection.
 Performing a task in a safe manner is the first course of action, but it never hurts to have additional measures in place.

 *After signing up, this page will refresh and you’ll be able to download.

 Download the Definitive Guide to Hand Protection for FREE.